Blank Visa Page Requirements for International Travel in 2025

 💡

-Tip: Some countries may deny you entry if you have stamps from certain other countries in your passport.
-For example, if you have a stamp or visa from Israel, you might not be allowed entry to Lebanon.
+Tip: Some countries may deny entry when your passport contains stamps from specific nations.
+For example, when you have a stamp or visa from Israel, you might not be allowed entry to Lebanon.
 It’s important to be aware of these restrictions when planning your travels.

 General Visa Page Requirements

-When traveling internationally, most countries require you to have at least one blank visa page in your passport.
-However, some countries might require more.
-Out of 199 countries, 154 require only one page, and only four have no specified requirements.
+When traveling internationally, most countries require passport holders to have at least one blank visa page in your passport.
+However, some countries might require two blank pages or more.
+Out of 199 countries, 152 require only one page, 43 require two or three pages and four have no specified requirements.

 Blank visa pages are essential for two main reasons: